burik666/yagostatus/README.md

 Replace `status_command` to `~/go/bin/yagostatus --config ~/.config/i3/yagostatus.yml` in your i3 config file.

+If you using Sway add the `--sway` parameter.

 ### Troubleshooting
 Yagostatus outputs error messages in stderr, you can log them by redirecting stderr to a file.